netidx/netidx/README.md

 For more details see the [netidx book](https://estokes.github.io/netidx-book/)

-Here is an example service that publishes a cpu temperature to part of the directory, along with the corresponding subscriber that consumes the data.
+Here is an example service that publishes a cpu temperature, along with the corresponding subscriber that consumes the data.

 # Publisher
 ```rust